Safety car: NASCAR

 Since NASCAR does not allow speedometers or electronic speed limiting devices, the pace car circles the track at pit road speed during the warm-up laps.
 This allows each driver to note the RPM at which pit road speed is maintained.
 Drivers exceeding that speed on pit road will be penalized, typically a "drive-through" or "stop and go" penalty, costing them valuable track position.

 Since mid-2004, NASCAR official Brett Bodine has driven the vehicle during official race functions during Cup Series races.
 Other famous NASCAR pace car drivers include Robert "Buster" Auton and Elmo Langley.

 At many races, NASCAR has an honorary pace car driver that actually drives a car during the parade laps.
 Depending on the driver's skill, some drivers are allowed to pace the field right up to the dropping of the green flag.
 Some famous drivers have been Jay Leno, Richard Hammond, Luke Wilson, Rob Gronkowski, Guy Fieri and many others.

 The beneficiary rule (informally known as the "lucky dog" rule) states once the safety car is deployed, the first car not on the lead lap will regain a lap.
 The Beneficiary will regain his lap once pit road opens.
 Bodine will signal that car to pass him through radio contact between NASCAR and that team.
 The free pass car must pit with the lapped cars.

-In 2009, NASCAR introduced a new "Double-file restart" rule that lines the field two cars on each row on every restart, similar to the start of the race, instead of lead-lap cars on the outside and lapped cars on the inside.
+After previous being trialed at the NASCAR All-Star Race, at the 2009 Pocono 500, NASCAR introduced a new "Double-file restart" rule that lines the field two cars on each row on every restart, similar to the start of the race, instead of lead-lap cars on the outside and lapped cars on the inside.
 Also, the "wave-around" rule, similar to what is enforced in racing series sanctioned by IndyCar, was adopted to ensure the first car on the restart is the leader, and ensure there are no lapped cars ahead of the leader.

+Grand Prix motorcycle racing

+In Grand Prix motorcycle racing (MotoGP), safety car is deployed during the sighting lap, warm-up lap, and the first lap of a race.
+Safety car is also deployed to assess track conditions or weather conditions.

+The supplier of the safety car in Grand Prix motorcycle racing is BMW M since 1999.

+Unlike Formula 1 and other auto racing series, safety car is not used to control the field during yellow flag period.

 Incidents with safety cars and other course cars

+2024 NASCAR Cup Series Championship Race

+Before the Stage 2 restart of the 2024 NASCAR Cup Series Championship Race, the 2024 Toyota Camry XSE pace car abruptly turned down and cut across the front of race leader Chase Elliott in an attempt to avoid missing the pit entrance.
+The pace car crashed into the sand barrels placed at the end of the pit lane wall, necessitating the backup pace car coming out.
+The restart was waved off, and the race was eventually red flagged on lap 69 to allow marshals to clean up and replace the barrels.